petergridge/Irrigation-V5/README.md

 * Providing the display text will trigger the creation of the helpers.
 * Where the helpers are mandatory or provide core funtionality they will be created with default display text.

-sees the delivery of a **custom card https://github.com/petergridge/irrigation_card** to render the program options specified in the configuration.
+The **custom card https://github.com/petergridge/irrigation_card** will render the program options specified in the configuration.

 The driver for this project is to provide an easy to use interface for the gardener of the house.
 The goal is that once the inital configuration is done all the features can be modified using the custom lovelace card.
 With this upgrade the component is also simple to configure.